frido81/react_complete/10-advanced-state/README.md

 # Outsourcing Context & State Into a Separate Provider Component

-# Introducing the useReducer Hook
+# 173: Introducing the useReducer Hook

+a function that reduces one or more complex values to a simpler one

 # Dispatching Actions & Editing State with useReducer